-7 ways AI will revolutionize business travel
+7 ways AI will revolutionise business travel

 Virtual assistants—which some view as a low-level form of AI—are making inroads at some hotels.

 Marriott International is among the hotel chains exploring natural language processing and digital assistants.
 “Our guests are quickly adopting this technology and intelligence in their lives today,” says a Marriott spokesman.

 “For example, people use their phone to ask for directions, order products before you even know you need them or have translation easily available.
 We’re excited to test what it means to bring voice-activated technology into the guest room, so guests can request services, learn about the local area, and perform general informational tasks like asking for the weather or setting an alarm for the next morning.”

 Marriott is currently testing this capability by placing Amazon Echo devices in some Marriott properties, with primary tests being conducted at the W Hotel in Austin, Texas.
 Amazon’s Alexa virtual assistant in Echo devices can control the lighting in some Marriott rooms.
 The brand is also testing Apple’s Siri in some properties, particularly Marriott’s Aloft hotel in Boston.